runodp/dagster-odp/docs/concepts/tasks_and_assets.md

 # Tasks and Assets

-Tasks and assets are the foundational building blocks in Dagster ODP.
+Tasks and assets are the foundational building blocks in dagster-odp.
 While Dagster provides software-defined assets through Python code, ODP introduces tasks as reusable components that create assets through configuration.
 This enables a declarative approach to building data pipelines.

 ## Understanding Tasks